ABOUT

 Masthead

-Elliott Kate's work has been published in Canvas Literary Journal and has been nationally recognized in the Scholastic Art and Writing Awards.
+Elliott Kate's work has been published in Canvas Literary Journal and Writing South Carolina, has been nationally recognized in the Scholastic Art and Writing Awards, and recently placed second in the Leonard L. Milberg ’53 High School Poetry Prize.
 She has yet to find any words to define herself by, or a suitable “is” statement to structure her bio around, but she can frequently be found foraging for strange items at nearby thrift stores, making room for more books, and getting very excited about birds.

 Jessie